casassg/events-landing/_posts/2018-08-01-Fall-Picnic-and-Scavenger-Hunt.md

 title: Fall Picnic and Scavenger Hunt
 ---

-Start the semester off right with free pizza and a scavenger hunt (with prizes!) meet new and current students.
+Start the semester off right on August 23rd with free pizza and a scavenger hunt (with prizes!)

 - Where : Courtyard underneath Engineering Center Lobby (Rain location is ECCR 265)
 - When : Thursday, August 23